hanchiang/market-data-notification/README.md

 * Stocks
   * Basic info such as closing price, EMA20, difference between closing price and EMA20
   * [Overextension from EMA20 based on the median delta when stock reverse in the next few days](https://github.com/hanchiang/market-data-notification/blob/master/CONTRIBUTING.md#overextendedpositive--negative-levels-from-ema20)
+  * Highest volume in the past few consecutive days
   * Sudden large drop in VIX futures, or a decline for 5 consecutive days
 * Crypto
   * BTC Exchange netflow, supply, median trade intensity, fees